Indavelopers/codelabs-indavelopers-com/codelabs/introduction-to-k8s.md

 4. Fetch your GKE cluster credentials into your `kubectl` config: `gcloud container clusters get-credentials lab-cluster --location europe-west4-a`, where `lab-cluster` is the name of your cluster and `europe-west4-a` is the region
    1. If needed, change the cluster name and location
 5. Test your `kubectl` config: `kubectl version`, `kubectl cluster-info`
+6. Enable kubectl autocompletion for Bash: `source <(kubectl completion bash)`
+   1. Optionally, enable it permanently for your user: `echo 'source <(kubectl completion bash)' >>~/.bashrc`
-6. Clone this repo in your home directory: `cd ~`, `git clone https://github.com/Indavelopers/codelabs-indavelopers-com.git`
+7. Clone this repo in your home directory: `cd ~`, `git clone https://github.com/Indavelopers/codelabs-indavelopers-com.git`
    1. You can also use a different location.
 If so, mind your repo location when changing directories in next steps

 ## Containers